 There are many different types of powdered milk on the market.
 They have a full range of flavors, none of which in my mind taste exactly like fresh milk.
 The prices vary from around $20 for a number ten can down to $8.60 for a number ten can at the LDS (Mormon) canneries.

 I have heard people say that the milk from the LDS cannery is not the best tasting.
 Since we use most of it for cooking and not drinking, I have not been too worried about the taste.
 However, last year we went for over a month living off our food store and about 2 weeks or so in, I asked my wife when we were going to start using powdered milk.…Read More...

 I have been using powdered milk for awhile now and have tried some recipes that can save you money and calories.
 Everyone is into health and we are no exception.
 As we get older and pass that mirror on the wall, well, lets just say it’s not pretty.
 Including powdered milk in our food storage and in what we eat during the week helps us get enough calcium and helps with the Vitamin D, too.

 Here are some things that you can do with your powdered milk.
 You don’t have to use them all the time, but you should know how to make them and how they taste.…Read More...

 Yesterday, I was given a can of powdered milk that was produced by Sam Andy about 30 years ago.
 Being interested in long-term storage foods, I had to open it and do a taste test.
 Now, Sam Andy is a company that’s been around for a long time.
 I first encountered them in the late 1960’s.
 Since then, they seem to come and go.

 The can I was given had no damage and appeared to be in good condition.
-It was labeled United Commodities International with the words Sam Andy underneath.…Read More...
+It was labeled United Commodities International with the words Sam Andy underneath.
+When I went to open the can, I noticed it was made of a much heavier gauge metal than I currently encounter.…Read More...